Homicide Lawyer in Philadelphia Dedicated to Defending Justice

 Have you or a loved one been charged with Murder or Attempted Murder?
 Your life and freedom are at risk.
 I, criminal defense lawyer Lonny Fish, accept my role as your lawyer in the fight of your life.
 I am the lawyer who will offer you a tactical, dynamic, comprehensive, and compassionate defense.

-Whether being charged as a member of a conspiracy or as a sole participant, your defense hinges on a skilled attorney throughout the entire process, including the preliminary hearing.
+Whether being charged as a member of a conspiracy or as a sole participant, your defense hinges on a skilled homicide defense attorney throughout the entire process, including the preliminary hearing.
 Common defenses are misidentification, mere presence, self-defense, defense of others, and defense of property or insanity.
 It also may be advantageous to argue that even though death has occurred, a less theory of liability is applicable such as manslaughter or involuntary manslaughter.

 Homicide lawyers will generally begin your defense with a vigorous investigation and attack against the credibility of eye-witnesses.
 No stone is left unturned.
 In addition to hiring private investigators, accessing medical records, phone records, and social media records are also good tools to uncover exculpatory evidence.